beta587/beta587.github.io/docs/how_to_use/index_howtouse.md

 While entering inputs, please take special care of the format .
 For example, **dates** should be entered in YYYY-MM-DD format like 2022-12-31.
 For some questions like **Refresh Interval**, you only have to write digits, no alphabets.
 (Refresh Interval means how regularly should the software refresh the website and check for new dates).

 ### Taking care of limitations
 While entering inputs, please take care of the limitations.
 For example, there is a question about how long this program should run continuously.
-Its maximum limit is 30 for premium subscription plan (which means you have to start the software again after a month - During those 30 days it will regularly check the dates for you without your interference).
+Its maximum limit is 30 for plus subscription plan (which means you have to start the software again after a month - During those 30 days it will regularly check the dates for you without your interference).

 ### Entering GPS Coordinates for location of exam center